zuozhenggh/learning-library/data-management-library/database/spatial/intro/run-spatial-queries/run-spatial-queries.md

 Estimated Lab Time: 15 minutes

-### About Product/Technology
+### About Spatial Queries
 Oracle Database includes a robust library of functions and operators for spatial analysis.
 This includes spatial relationships, measurements, aggregations, transformations, and much more.
-These operations are accesasible through native SQL, PL/SQL, Java APIs, and any other language that communicates with Oracle Database.
+These operations are accessible through native SQL, PL/SQL, Java APIs, and any other language that communicates with Oracle Database.

 ### Objectives

 In this lab, you will:
 * Identify BRANCHES having proximity relationships to a WAREHOUSE
-* Identify BRANCHES having containment and provimity relationships to a COASTAL_ZONE
+* Identify BRANCHES having containment and proximity relationships to a COASTAL_ZONE

 ### Prerequisites